APAture 2026

 Why is your target age range 21+?

-APAture focuses on adult artists and we sometimes hold events in venues that are not appropriate for youth.
-We have discussed youth focused programming at APAture, but it is important for us to make sure we do so thoughtfully and responsibly and we have the resources and the support to do so before proceeding.
+APAture focuses on adult artists and we sometimes hold events in venues that are not accessible for youth.
+We have discussed youth focused programming at APAture, but it is important for us to make sure we do so thoughtfully and responsibly with appropriate resources and support before proceeding.

 The Application Process